neondatabase/website/content/docs/extensions/pgvector.md

 ## Storing vectors and embeddings

 Once you have generated an embedding using a service like the OpenAI API, you can store the resulting vector in your database.
-Using a PostgreSQL client library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings:
+Using a Postgres client library in your preferred programming language, you can execute an `INSERT` statement similar to the following to store embeddings:

 ```sql
 INSERT INTO items (embedding) VALUES ('[1,2,3]'), ('[4,5,6]');